OceanAtlas/joa-sphinx/docs/joa/guided_tour/basic_features.md

 ```

 The appearance (the look and feel) of Java OceanAtlas dialog boxes and windows is different on Windows and Mac OS computers because Java OceanAtlas adheres to specific user-interface standards for each operating system.
-The illustrations shown in this tutorial were created on a MacOS computer.
+The illustrations shown in this tutorial were created on a macOS computer.